 The activities program at Raspberry Hill Adult Daytime Center is an integral part of participant care.
 Planning of activities emphasizes the participant’s strengths and abilities contributing to his / her feelings of competence and accomplishment.
 Our focus and worldview is biblical.
 We provide an environment that emphasizes the truth of God’s Word, God’s creation-nature, pets, music therapy and inter-generational therapy.
 Our activities are also supported by 9 target areas, Physical, Social, Cognitive,Intellectual, Creative, Productive,Sensory, Reflective, and the Nature World!
 We support a range of memory impaired individuals, focusing on the “Past” where they perform their best.
 So they leave feeling satisfied and settled.
 Often they sleep better, have improved moods, as well as the caregiver!
 Our center serves you and your family member!
+Our focus is on the skills that remain in the participant.

 Activities are provided for persons whose assessments indicate mild to moderate impairments and moderate to high social appropriateness.
 Activities for this group provide: OPEN MONDAY THROUGH FRIDAY: 1st SATURDAY of each month-Caregiver Respite!